-The side effects of alcohol detoxification can affect the body and mind, causing mild to extreme discomfort throughout the process.
+Heavy drinkers who suddenly decline or stop drinking altogether may experience a range of symptoms and side effects of alcohol detoxification.
+These can range from mild to severe and can be potentially dangerous, so it is important to understand the risks associated with alcohol withdrawal.
 With supervised alcohol withdrawal, medical staff can assess your condition and determine the appropriate method of detoxification.
-Signs and symptoms of alcohol withdrawal may begin to appear within 12 to 24 hours of alcohol withdrawal.
+Signs and symptoms of alcohol withdrawal may begin to appear within 12 to 24 hours of alcohol cessation.

 The discomfort and pain that can be associated with alcohol and drug withdrawal can make it crucial for those undergoing detoxification to undergo medical intervention that combines their emotional and medical needs.
 Delirium tremens is a life-threatening symptom that is most commonly associated with long-term alcohol use disorders, such as people who have had an alcohol addiction for more than 10 years.
 When someone abruptly stops drinking, alcohol no longer inhibits neurotransmitters, and the brain rushes to adapt to the new chemical imbalance, causing the debilitating side effects of withdrawal, which are independent of the “feel good” effects of alcohol consumption.
-Alcohol dependence, also known as “alcoholism” or alcohol addiction, is serious and can lead to a variety of health problems.
+Malnutrition is possible when a person undergoes alcohol detoxification because he may lose his appetite.